Catch chapter opener illustration

 Chapter 1 — Catch and the Net-Mender

-Catch is a small kingfisher-tween with a small hand-woven net slung from her shoulder and a small field-notebook in her vest-pocket.
+Catch was a kingfisher-tween.
+She was small.
+A tiny, hand-woven net hung from her shoulder.
+A small field-notebook lived in her vest-pocket.

-Critical: Catch is emphatic about the data-ethics gate: “Data is never neutral.
+Catch had a very strong rule.
+It was about right and wrong with data.
+She called it the “data-ethics gate.”
+She always said: “Data is never neutral.
 Someone collected it.
 They had a reason.
 They made choices about what to include and what to leave out.
 Those choices shape everything downstream.
 The first step is asking who, what, why, when.
 Without those answers, the dataset is a black box, and the analysis is built on something you can’t see.”

 She walked to the DataForge academy at twenty-two.
 Datum had asked her: “What is data collection?”
 Catch had said: “It is who-what-why-when.
 Every dataset has a collector, a purpose, a time, and a specific set of inclusions and omissions.
 The choices shape everything downstream.
 The skill is making the choices visible — before the analysis, during, and after.”
 Datum had said: “You are appointed.”